TeaDrivenDev/Graphology/README.md

 Current status:
 **Graphology** is usable for its originally intended purpose, although still rather 'bare bones'.
-It is not a good example of TDD as many parts were spiked, so test coverage is currently rather low.
-There is also no XML documentation on the classes.
+It is not a good example of TDD as many parts were spiked, so test coverage is currently rather low (I am currently (re)writing the tests in **F#**).
+There are also some reliability issues in the type exclusion mechanism.
+There is no XML documentation on the classes yet.

 Ideally, this will at some point become something like a Visual Studio or (more likely) ReSharper plugin updating live from the composition root and enabling navigation to individual classes right from the graph tree.